Erwin Mill: Great Depression and World War II

 Although the plant's growth was staggered in the mid-20th century, the management of Erwin Mills continued profit and expand, even through the Great Depression.
 The mill was largely unaffected compared to other businesses in the country because of an established system that had produced a consistent profit prior to the Great Depression.
-The mill did not do particularly well when the country faced hard times from 1929-1938, but thousands of workers kept their jobs and were paid at least 25 cents an hour.
+The mill did not do particularly well when the country faced hard times from 1929 to 1938, but thousands of workers kept their jobs and were paid at least 25 cents an hour.
 Erwin became ill and died in 1932 and was succeeded by KP Lewis.
 Lewis steered the mill through the Depression and the looming threat of unionization, without damaging the mill's profitability.
 Some reports indicate that 1938 was the final year that the mills had an annual loss until 1975.
 Lewis oversaw the acquisition of other mills in the south that were brought under the Erwin name, including mills in Stonewall, Mississippi and Wake County, North Carolina.
 World War II allowed the mill to fully emerge from the Depression, as it produced textiles in support of the war overseas and in return received government money for its products.
 However, the mill was losing control over the surrounding village.
 In the 1930s, it was incorporated into the city of Durham and in the early 1940s, Erwin Mills began selling the houses it had built north of the factory.
 This hinted at the mill's decline as other employers in the city grew, such as Watts Hospital and Duke University.